-In a statement released last week, the California-based cruise line released further details of its at sea film festival venture; the Travelling Film Festival at Sea will take place aboard Diamond Princess as she makes her way across the Tasman Sea from Sydney to Auckland next February.
+In a statement released last week, the California-based cruise line released further details of its film festival venture at sea; the Travelling Film Festival at Sea will take place aboard Diamond Princess as she makes her way across the Tasman Sea from Sydney to Auckland next February.

 Each of the six feature lengths films was selected by renowned New Zealand movie producer, Bridget Ikin, who herself will be travelling aboard Diamond as it travels across the Tasman en-route to Auckland.
 Ikin will be introducing two of her own films to cruise passengers as part of the film festival, including Angel at My Table and her latest film, Sherpa.
 There will also be a special Q&A with the producer during the sailing.

 On top of the two films listed above, another four films will screen during the festival, including The Piano, The Orator, Boy. and Dark Horse – all of which were filmed and produced in New Zealand.